We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Oil cleansing can include products that lather, but it often simply involves pure oils, rinsed away with a damp washcloth.

 Some people, particularly those who follow a K-beauty skin care routine, might follow the oil cleanse step with a gentle, water-based face wash to remove any oil residue.

 K-beauty is short for Korean beauty, an umbrella term for Korean skin care products and techniques that have become popular in the United States.

-The basic idea behind slathering your face in oils in the name of cleaning is that “like dissolves like.”
+The reasoning behind slathering your face in oils in the name of cleansing stems from the idea that “like dissolves like.”

-- clean out clogged pores like blackheads and whiteheads
+- clean out clogged pores, like blackheads and whiteheads

 - remove dead skin, pollutants, and makeup